 1. Click the New button.

-2. Under Entity / Entity Sub Type, click the dropdown to select an Entity.
+2. Under Entity / Entity Sub Type, click the dropdown to select a Record Type.

 3. Enter a Flow Name.
 This is the button which will appear within an Entity Records Quick Action panel or Actions button.